The Doctor sighed and looked at the starfield stretched

 Food to be harvested and stored, warm woollen cloth to be woven, no time

-now for delicate silks, furs sewn into winter clothing, roofs and walls
+now for delicate silk.
+Furs were sewn into winter coats, roofs and walls

-pleasant enough in the lamplit work room, he, Dominique and Dominic, all
+in the lamplit work room, he, Dominique and Dominic, all at their daily

-at their daily tasks, talking together, singing songs.
-Sometimes he would
+tasks, talking together, singing songs.
+Sometimes he would tell Dominic

-tell Dominic about his adventures under other skies and other suns, but
+about his adventures under other skies and other suns, but he knew Dominique

-he knew Dominique didn’t want her boy to get too much of an interest
+didn’t want her boy to get too much of an interest in that kind

-in that kind of thing.
-He tried to make sure his wandering life of adventure
+of thing.
+He tried to make sure his wandering life of adventure did not

-did not sound more attractive than the idyll they had here in their treetop
+sound more attractive than the idyll they had here in their treetop world.

 Then the snow-wind season came with a vengeance.
 The windows that had